-# Get Started on Filecoin
+# Get started

 # Filecoin Software

-|Lotus (opens new window)||Implementation of Filecoin node and miner by Protocol Labs. |
+|Lotus (opens new window)||Implementation of Filecoin node, maintained by Protocol Labs. |

 For users that want to participate in the Filecoin network validating blocks, manage a wallet and perform deals on the command line.

-|Slate (opens new window)||Slate is a fully open-source file sharing network designed for research and collaboration, powered by Textile, IPFS and Filecoin. |
+|Slate (opens new window)||Slate is a fully open-source file-sharing network designed for research and collaboration, powered by Textile (opens new window), IPFS (opens new window) and Filecoin. |

 For users that want to easily store their data in a cloud backed by decentralized technologies.

-|Powergate||a multitiered storage solution that stores data with IPFS ("Hot" storage layer) and Filecoin ("Cold" storage layer).|
+|Powergate||A multitiered storage solution that stores data with IPFS ("Hot" storage layer) and Filecoin ("Cold" storage layer).|

-|Starling||A command-line interface for simplified, coordinated, decentralized storage on the Filecoin network|
+|Starling||A command-line interface for simplified, coordinated, decentralized storage on the Filecoin network.|

 # Filecoin implementations